The Unified Field Index: A New Tool To Measure Farmed Animal Welfare

 Most forms of assessment and evaluation of farmed animal welfare are compliance-driven.
 As the results of such assessments are a pass or fail, a farmer’s focus necessarily rests on the minimal levels required to comply with policy, law, or regulatory standards.
 The authors of this article—who are also the developers of a new assessment tool—propose a different paradigm.
 They propose a paradigm that they believe is more appropriate in an era of growing consumer concern about the treatment and quality of life of farmed animals.

 The designers have created an evaluation approach that provides a continuous scale from very low to very high.
-It encompasses the principles and criteria of the European Union Welfare Quality program and incorporates three major perspectives related to animals (biological functioning, emotional states, and naturalness).
+The assessment encompasses the principles and criteria of the European Union Welfare Quality program and incorporates three major perspectives related to animals (biological functioning, emotional states, and naturalness).
 This enables farmers to aspire not only to pass a minimum threshold but also to improve their welfare results, wherever they fall on the scale.

 In fact, the creators have embedded their assessment within a “Unified Field Index” that envisions not just a new kind of assessment of animal welfare, but also the opportunity for “benchmarking.”
 This refers to the gathering together of results from across the industry so that farmers can compare their results with each other.
 Such comparisons can lead—as they have in many other industries that have utilized benchmarking for decades—to those on the high end of the scale sharing best practices with those who want to improve their results.